michalwidera/michalwidera.github.io/_pages/tutorial.md

 Session Record
 --------------

 This is record of my session with computer.
-This takes about 18 minutes of presentation how acutually system works and how I handle with it.
+This takes about 18 minutes of presentation how actually system works and how I handle with it.
 This presentation should go at first.
 Because there is no math jargon and we can see real data flowing and processing.
 I'm strongly suggest to start from this point.
 Note: you require some additional programs installed like: graphviz, feh, tmux.
 Use apt get install to get them.

 {% include video id="I-nd5m7KSK4" provider="youtube" %}